rinoreji/fluidfw-ng-samples/README.md

 * [Using Fluid with Angular](https://fluidframework.com/docs/recipes/angular/)
 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for starting fluid server and client concurrently.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding